About Safer Journeys

 What was Safer Journeys?

 Launched in 2010, Safer Journeys is a strategy designed to guide New Zealand's efforts to improve road safety from 2010–2020.
-Its vision is for:
+Our vision is for:

-“A safe road system increasingly free of death and serious injury”
+“A safe road system free of death and serious injury”

 To achieve this it takes a Safe System approach, looking across the entire road system to improve safety by creating safer roads and roadsides, safer speeds, safer vehicles and safer road use.
 Within these categories, it sets a number of areas of concern where action is needed.

 The Safe System approach recognises that people make mistakes and are vulnerable in a crash.
 It reduces the price paid for a mistake so crashes don't result in death or serious injuries.